 An entity may receive RTP reimbursement only after the entity has expended funds on an RTP-eligible expense and submitted adequate documentation.
-Project expenses incurred before the RTP project start date (when the Contract Agreement is signed) are ineligible for reimbursement.
+Project expenses incurred before the RTP project start date (listed in the Contract Agreement) are ineligible for reimbursement.